|Format for Publication|

 All files should be submitted online in the journal's web site.
 Submissions by email of any manuscript files, either to the editors or to the journal office, are not acceptable and are discarded automatically.Please embed figures and tables in the manuscript to become one single file for submission (Word or PDF) in the journal website.
 Once submission is complete, the system will generate a manuscript ID sent to author's contact email.

 Supplementary file: The initial submission allows one supplementary file to be submitted together with the main manuscript file and cover letter.
 If you have more than one supplementary files, you can submit the extra ones after the initial submission in the manuscript login page (under "Supplementary file" heading, click on the link "[Add More]").
 Large files can be compressed into a ZIP file when submitting, but not RAR.
+Supplementary materials appear online linked to the paper and are not edited.

 To submit a new manuscript, please go to here.